-14. Children and online safety away from school
+14. Children and online safety away from school and college

-Nobel should be doing what they reasonably can to keep all of their children safe.
+The Highfield School should be doing what they reasonably can to keep all of their children safe.
 Whilst more children return to school and college, others will continue to stay at home and, in many cases, will be continuing to engage with their school or college online.